AUD/USD analysis: Breakout occurs

 AUD/USD

-The Australian Dollar surged by 46 pips or 0.60% against the US Dollar on Thursday.
-A breakout occurred through the upper boundary of a descending channel pattern during Thursday's trading session.
+The Australian Dollar surged by 99 pips or 1.27% against the US Dollar on Friday.
+A breakout occurred through the upper boundary of an ascending channel pattern during Friday's trading session.

-Given that a breakout has occurred, the exchange rate is likely to continue to edge lower during the following trading session.
-The potential target for bullish traders could be near the 0.7784 area.
+Given that a breakout has occurred, buyers are likely to continue to pressure the exchange rate higher during this session.
+The potential target for bullish traders could be near the weekly R1 at 0.7910.

-However, the 200– hour simple moving average at 0.7754 could provide resistance for the currency exchange rate in the shorter term.
+However, a resistance line at 0.7860 could provide resistance for the currency exchange rate in the shorter term.

 This overview can be used only for informational purposes.
 Dukascopy SA is not responsible for any losses arising from any investment based on any recommendation, forecast or other information herein contained.